Taiyahm/Employee-Summery/README.md

   This project is licensed under MIT license

   ## Test
-  Run the following command to run tests to confirm that dependencies is properly installed:
+  Run the following command to run tests to confirm that dependencies areproperly installed:

   ```
   npm run test